flipoyo/MOLONARI1D/README.md

 - 2022 software restarted from scratch by Guillaume Vigne

 for **hardwareProgramming**:
-- 2022 Wissam Karrou for the Ardhuino Uno programming
+- 2022 Wissam Karrou for the Arduino Uno programming

 ## Copyright